 When It Comes to Pet Emergencies, We’ve Seen It All

 Pima Pet Clinic was established in 1978.
 In veterinary terms, that means we’ve seen everything.
-From thorns in paws to swallowed objects, our emergency care veterinarians have turned trauma into recovery.
+From thorns in paws to swallowed objects, our urgent care veterinarians have turned trauma into recovery.

 Frequently seen emergencies include:

 During an emergency, priority number one is to get your pet safely to us so we can begin treatment.
 Whenever possible, call ahead.
 Let us know the nature of the emergency and we will get the clinic prepared to provide the best urgent care possible.

 Animals struggle with heatstroke in the greater Tucson, Arizona region.
 Their mechanism for keeping cool (panting) is rarely effective in the scorching desert heat.
 Heatstroke can occur from high temperatures and is even more common with high humidity.
 The results of heatstroke can range from brain swelling, reduced kidney function, and overheating of body tissues.

 - Deep panting and salivation

 If you suspect an infection or injury of the eye call us immediately at (520) 327-5624 .
 Common eye problems include but are not limited to conjunctivitis, corneal abrasions, glaucoma, and more.
 See below instructions for what to do until you can get your pet to Pima Pet Clinic/Animal Emergency Services.